 Silver Sands Beach – Price

-A single entry during the weekend costs 150 SAR (approx. 35 EUR); admission for children is the cost of 100 SAR (approx. EUR 25).
-There is also an annual membership for the price of SAR 5,000 (approx. EUR 1200).
+A single entry during the weekend costs 175 SAR (approx. 40 EUR); admission for children is 100 SAR (approx. EUR 25).
+There are also an annual memberships:

-The whole place is really big.
+The whole place is huge.
 There are plenty of sunbeds, umbrellas, and showers.
-The resort does not rent the towels so you have to take your own.
+The resort does not rent the towels, so you have to take your own.
 It’s divided into two parts, the beach with shallow access to water and a small island in the middle.
-The second part has access from the shore directly to deep water so it’s usually occupied by fishing or doing water sports (kite surfing, windsurfing, snorkeling).
+The second part has access from the shore directly to deep water, so it’s usually occupied by fishing or doing water sports (kite surfing, windsurfing, snorkeling).
 There is also a large playground for children, a restaurant, water bicycles, and a volleyball court.

-Silver Sand Beach is described as one of the best resorts in Jeddah.
-The place where you really can feel like on holidays When I went there for the first time I was quite shocked that I can wear a bikini while I’m still in Saudi and nobody cares.
-The price for admission is definitely worth a day spent on the clean, sandy beach in the crystal blue water and the atmosphere of Western resorts.
+Silver Sands Beach is one of the best resorts in Jeddah.
+The place where you can feel like on holidays.
+When I went there for the first time, I was quite shocked that I can wear a bikini in Saudi.
+The admission price is worth a day spent on the clean, sandy beach in the crystal blue water and Western resorts’ atmosphere.